Five Signs AI Actually Fits Your Organization (And Three Signs It Doesn't)

 If you don't have that report, AI isn't going to invent the need for it.
 But if you do, it's the cleanest first project you'll ever ship.

-2. You have data that's already in good systems but trapped in PDFs and emails for the people who need it
+2. Your information is in good systems but stuck in PDFs and emails for the people who need it

-Indigenous-serving organizations especially run into this: tribal contacts in CRM, member data in a separate platform, grant submissions in a third tool, board reports in Word.
-The data exists.
-It just doesn't reach the right person at the right moment.
+Native-serving organizations especially run into this: contacts in one system, member information in another, grant submissions in a third tool, board reports in Word documents.
+The information exists.
+It just doesn’t reach the right person at the right time.

-3. You have a clear repetitive workflow that doesn't require novel judgment
+3. You have a clear, repetitive task that doesn’t need careful judgment

-"Email lapsed members about renewing their dues" — yes.
+"Email members who haven’t renewed about renewing their dues" — yes.
 "Decide which families should receive emergency assistance" — no.

-The first is a workflow with clear inputs, clear rules, and a clear template.
-AI shortens it from 4 hours of mail merging to 5 minutes of review-and-approve.
-The second requires human judgment that's load-bearing for the organization's relationship with its community.
-Don't outsource that.
+The first has clear inputs, clear rules, and a clear template.
+AI cuts it from 4 hours of mail merging down to 5 minutes of review-and-approve.
+The second needs human judgment, which is the heart of the organization’s relationship with its community.
+Don’t hand that to a computer.

-4. You've already shipped at least one piece of operational software that staff actually use
+4. You already have at least one piece of work software that your staff actually uses

-If your team is still on shared Google Sheets and three different inboxes, AI is putting decoration on top of a missing foundation.
-The first job is a real CRM, a real member portal, a real document store.
-AI on top of those tools is force multiplication.
-AI without them is theater.
+If your team is still using shared Google Sheets and three different email inboxes, AI is putting decoration on top of a missing foundation.
+The first job is a real contact system, a real member portal, a real place to keep documents.
+AI on top of those tools makes everything easier.
+AI without them is just for show.

-We've watched a lot of organizations buy ChatGPT Enterprise before they had a working CRM.
-It's the wrong sequence.
+We’ve seen a lot of organizations buy ChatGPT for their team before they had a working contact system.
+It’s the wrong order.

-5. You have one decision-maker who can say yes to a 4-week project
+5. You have one person who can say yes to a four-week project

-AI projects ship fast or they die.
-The first useful version of an executive brief should land in production in 30 days.
-If your governance structure means every decision goes through a 60-day procurement review, you're not blocked on the technology — you're blocked on the org.
-We can work with that, but we'll need to start by scoping the smallest possible thing that doesn't trigger procurement.
+AI projects either ship fast or they die.
+The first useful version of a weekly summary should be working in 30 days.
+If your decision process means every choice goes through a 60-day approval, the problem isn’t the technology — it’s the approval process.
+We can work with that, but we’ll need to start with the smallest possible project that doesn’t need to go through the long approval.

 The three "no" signs

-1. The pitch is "we'll use AI to grow our membership / our donor base / our followers by 5x"
+1. The pitch is "we’ll use AI to grow our membership / donor base / followers by 5x"

-AI is a productivity tool for the work you're already doing.
-It is not a marketing growth lever in the way the SaaS pitches imply.
-Anybody promising you 5x anything because of AI is selling.
+AI is a productivity tool for work you’re already doing.
+It is not a magic way to grow your audience the way those pitches make it sound.
+Anybody promising 5x anything from AI is selling.

-What AI can do for membership: write better welcome emails, surface lapsed members for the manager to call, draft the renewal nudge sequence.
-What it can't do: invent demand for membership in a market where the demand isn't there.
+What AI can do for membership: write better welcome emails, find members who haven’t renewed so the right person can call them, draft the renewal reminder series.
+What it can’t do: create interest where there isn’t any.

-2. You don't have a problem you can describe in a sentence
+2. You don’t have a problem you can describe in one sentence

 "We need AI" is not a problem.
-"We need to know which of our 2,400 members are at risk of not renewing this quarter" is a problem.
-If the leadership team can't agree on the second sentence, the worst thing you can do is buy the AI tool.
+"We need to know which of our 2,400 members might not renew this quarter" is a problem.
+If your leadership team can’t agree on the second sentence, the worst thing you can do is buy the tool.
 Find the sentence first.

-3. Your data is fundamentally bad and nobody knows it yet
+3. Your information is in bad shape and nobody knows it yet

-Bad data + AI = confidently wrong answers at scale.
-We've seen it.
-Member counts that disagreed by 20% across systems.
-Mailing addresses that hadn't been updated in five years.
-Tribal affiliations stored as free-text strings.
+Bad information plus AI equals confidently wrong answers, just faster.
+We’ve seen it.
+Member counts that didn’t match across systems by 20 percent.
+Mailing addresses that hadn’t been updated in five years.
+Tribal affiliations typed in different ways in different places.

-The fix is boring: a data audit, a cleanup project, a single source of truth.
+The fix isn’t exciting: review your information, clean it up, settle on one place that’s the source of truth.
 None of that is AI work.
-But until it's done, AI is going to amplify your data problems, not solve them.
+But until it’s done, AI is going to make your information problems worse, not better.

 What to do with this

-If you read those eight signs and recognize your organization in three or four of them, you're in the small group where AI delivers genuine ROI.
-The next step isn't a 12-month strategy engagement — it's a 60-minute conversation about which one of the "yes" signs is most acute.
-From there, the smallest version of the right project ships in 4 weeks.
+If you read those eight signs and recognize your organization in three or four of them, you’re in the small group where AI actually pays off.
+The next step isn’t a yearlong strategy project — it’s a one-hour conversation about which "yes" sign you’re feeling the most.
+From there, the smallest version of the right project ships in four weeks.

 If you’d like to have that conversation, our free 15-minute intro call is the right starting point.
 If we don’t think AI fits your situation, we’ll say so directly.
 That’s the whole offer.